christiandudel/dtms/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+## Authors

+Christian Dudel, <dudel@demogr.mpg.de>

+Peng Li, <li@demogr.mpg.de>

+## Overview

 The package dtms implements discrete-time multistate models in R with a user-friendly workflow.
 It also comes with many tools to analyze the results of multistate models.

+## Disclaimer

+This package is still undergoing development and many functions are still experimental.
+The content of this repository will likely change in the future, and functions and features might be added or removed without warning.

 ## Installation